tosc/vim/README.md

 * If Unite binding doesn't work then check that you are using the right encoding for ssh.

+## Pentadactyl

+Firefox pentadactyl settings.
+Add a pentadactylrc with the line:
+`` source ~/git/vim/.pentadactylrc ``

 ## TODO

 * BUGG - Pressing tab when you are at the beginning of a line sometimes paste some jibberish completion.